MingxuanXie/Index/03_about.md

 permalink: /about/
 ---

-Mingxuan Xie is a Vrchitect / Indie Dev / XR Innovator / Founder of [Vrch](http://vrch.io) and Member of [Hyperbation](http://hyperbation.art).
+Mingxuan Xie is an indie developer, designer and startup entrepreneur, founder of [Vrch](http://vrch.io) and co-founder of [Hyperbation](http://hyperbation.art).
+Having been trained as an architect and worked for world-leading architectural firms, he is now a **cyberspatial architect** who experiments with mixed-reality technologies (AR & VR) to remix, recreate and rediscover architectural spaces, and to explore architecture as a new form of Gesamtkunstwerk in the post-human and post-digital contexts.

 ### Experience: